 The interest rate for unpaid property taxes is 8% per annum.
 Interest starts accruing the day after the tax bill due date and is compounded daily.
 If you are paying on past due amounts, please call our office to obtain updated figures.

 The interest rate for liens is 14% per annum, established by state statute.

 After a lien is placed on a property, the property owner has two years and a day to pay off the lien before the parcel has the potential of being absorbed by deed.

-The Town of Deerfield currently accepts cash, checks, and money orders as forms of payment.
-Please note that if a check is returned, a $37.00 returned check fee will be assessed in addition to what is owed.
+The Town of Deerfield currently accepts cash, checks, money orders, online ACH ($1.50 fee), online credit/debit (2.79 % fee added), and over the counter credit/debit (2.79% fee added) as forms of payment.
+Please note that if a check or electronic payment is returned, a $37.00 returned check fee will be assessed in addition to what is owed.